Notes on Revisiting My Boarding School

 Deacons - the youngest house at the senior school where I spent the years 1968-1973 - was always known for its sporting emphasis, thanks to our housemaster, John Cockett, who died in early 2020 and whose memorial service I and my two brothers attended today.
 Yet, when it became known in February 1968 that I - intensely asthmatic, notoriously thin, and seldom able to play any sport - was considering applying to another house, Cockett made sure that I was given a tour of Deacons.
 He then urged me to come there, assuring me that Deacons could accommodate me.
 What atypical twelve-year-old schoolboy is not grateful for assurance that he won’t be a misfit?
 Cockett was as good as his word.
 In 1972-1973, without telling me, he did everything he could to exonerate me from some exams (I was often extremely ill at the time) and to pull strings for me to get to Oxbridge.
 I’m happy to say that my Cambridge college, to his vexation, refused his efforts (I took all the exams); but I’m always moved to know that he tried on my behalf.

 Certainly Felsted seemed a school that tried to make us conform and be conservative.
 And yet a whole new music school was opened there in 1964.
 A few of my Felsted contemporaries pursued visual art in adult life, at least one of them, Bruce Munro, with international renown.
 Possibly I was the first professional critic to have emerged from the school, but Max Stafford-Clark and Sam Walters were among the theatre directors who did so.
 They and I were in school productions staged by Alan and Marion Ronaldson, an English master and his wife, a former actress: the Ronaldsons for decades won Felsted a reputation for presenting the best amateur theatricals in Essex.
 I learnt many aspects of stagecraft from the Ronaldsons, some of it highly outmoded by the time I became a theatre critic but nonetheless giving me a far keener instinct for stage performance.
+I and others were also lucky that a younger English master, Stuart Manger, began to direct school plays from 1970 on.
+His productions were challenging, un-Ronaldson and even anti-Ronaldson - less perfectly stylish, more in tune with the anger and ambiguity of modern British drama - in ways that did us all good.

-The rural landscapes around the school became part of the mental climate of my painter contemporary and Deacons friend, Neil Paterson: he became, and remains, a landscape painter.
+The rural landscapes around the school became part of the mental climate of my painter contemporary and Deacons friend, Neil Paterson: he became, and remains, a landscape - and seascape - painter.
 I once returned to Felsted in my late twenties to see not my former schoolmasters but the views and gardens I had known for almost ten formative years of my life.
 In the event, I found several of those masters as well as the landscapes.
 And, when I reintroduced myself, with some diffidence, to the men who had taught me, explaining that I was now a dance critic, they expressed delight that I had not become one of the alumni’s too-many chartered accountants and corporate lawyers - the conformists.
 I was long remembered by most of them as the boy with the worst health, with acute and chronic asthma that confined me to the school sanatorium for periods each year and on three occasions for weeks in hospital; Felsted the institution was remarkably kind and tolerant to this wheezing but stubborn child.

 A remarkable number of the staff remained in the village when they retired from teaching; it retained a touching sense of community.
 When I once, in my forties, called on two of those retired teachers - one male, one female - I mentioned my emotion about the Essex landscapes around the school: the male one replied “Yes, I find with the years that people matter less and views more.”
 The Ronaldsons, having directed me in successive school plays, rejoiced - and were fascinated - that I was now a London theatre critic.